-Sow Agapanthus seed in cell packs or flats, press into soil and barely cover.
+Plant Agapanthus Seeds: Sow seed in cell packs or flats, press into soil and barely cover.
 Kept at 65-70°F., germination is in 30-90 days.
-When seedlings are 4-6 weeks old, transplant into 3 inch pots.
-Once plants have rooted, transplant into the garden 24-36 inches apart.
+When seedlings are 4-6 weeks old, transplant into 3 in. pots.
+Once plants have rooted, transplant into the garden 24-36 in. apart.

 Grow Agapanthus: Full sun or part shade.
 Agapanthus grow well in containers.
 Unlike most plants, crowded roots for agapanthus is desirable, as its bloom becomes more reliable.
 Drought tolerant, rabbit and deer resistant.
 Flowers attract bees and hummingbirds.